PadminiJadeja/Dissertation_Project/README.md

                             evaluation_*.py file is for ploting the ROC curves and calculating the auc and eer. graph_script.py file contains code to plot the Regularity Score for each test videos.
 These plots are stored in Graph folder.

+Dataset Folders:
+The dataset Folders are removed from the Project Directory as the size of these folders were very large (Total of 22 GB) Links to download these datasets are mentioned below:

-CUHK Avenue Dataset Download:  http://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html UCSD Dataset Download: 	 http://www.svcl.ucsd.edu/projects/anomaly/dataset.html ShanghaiTech Dataset Download: https://svip-lab.github.io/dataset/campus_dataset.html
+CUHK Avenue Dataset Download:  http://www.cse.cuhk.edu.hk/leojia/projects/detectabnormal/dataset.html

+UCSD Dataset Download: 	 http://www.svcl.ucsd.edu/projects/anomaly/dataset.html

+ShanghaiTech Dataset Download: https://svip-lab.github.io/dataset/campus_dataset.html